-The State Bar issues a single-page Certificate of Standing to verify an attorney's name, bar number, admission date, current status, any number or status changes and any public discipline as of the date of the certificate.
+The State Bar issues a single-page Certificate of Standing to verify an attorney's name, bar number, admission date, current status, any name or status changes and any public discipline, as of the date of the certificate.
 The ultimate recipient decides how long they consider the certificate valid.
 Note that the State Bar does not use the term "good standing" since this may vary by jurisdiction.
 This document is not the frameable admission certificate issued by the Office of Admissions.

 Order your Certificate of Standing online

 Read information on the three kinds of certificates you can order.

 After entering your online order for a standard, notarized and/or complaint check certificate for an individual attorney, payment options include:

 Notes for ordering the Certificate of Standing online